runcis/AndroidStudio/README.md

 # AndroidStudio

-These are som small project i did following the tutorial from: https://developers.google.com/training/courses/android-fundamentals
+These are some small projects i did following the tutorial from:

+https://developers.google.com/training/courses/android-fundamentals